libriscv/libriscv/README.md

 	using namespace riscv;

-	// Create a 64-bit machine
-	Machine<RISCV64> machine { binary };
+	// Create a 64-bit machine (with default options, see: libriscv/common.hpp) Machine<RISCV64> machine { binary };

 	// Add program arguments on the stack, and set a few basic